thecodinghouse/rails_rest_vote/README.md

 ## Usage

-Add below line to the model you want to vote or like on
+Add below line to the model you want add upvote/downvote or like/unlike functionality

     has_many :votes, :as => :votable

 It can be used in two different ways.

-1. Use as two buttons one for upvote and other for downvote as in _stackoverflow_.
+1. Use as upvote/downvote just like _stackoverflow_.

     ##### APIs

     > /api/votes/up

-    Api is used for upvote on model. user must be signed in for upvoting.
+    Api is used for upvote on model.
     ```
     method: POST
-body: {"votable_id":"1","votable_type":"Service"}
+body: {"votable_id":"1","votable_type":"Service","user_id":"1"}
 content-type: application/json
 response: {"status":200,"message":"upvoted successfully."}
     ```

     > /api/votes/down

-    Api is used for downvote on model. user must be signed in for downvoting.
+    Api is used for downvote on model.
     ```
     method: POST
-body: {"votable_id":"1","votable_type":"Service"}
+body: {"votable_id":"1","votable_type":"Service","user_id":"1"}
 content-type: application/json
 response: {"status":200,"message":"downvoted successfully."}
     ```